samkim980/sample/README.md

 #Getting into GitHub
-This is my text project.
+This is my test project.